chaitanya6416/event-collect-and-deliver/README.md

 ## Structure

+- `delivery_thread.py`: Contains the `DeliveryThread` class responsible for delivering payloads to specified ports using threads.
+- `global_threading_event.py`:  Declares & when used returns a single threading.event(), which is listened to by all threads to exit in case of SIGINT.
+- `logger.py`: Declares basic  logging format.
+Imported by others and is used.
+Also has a special format to print thread_id when called log_with_thread_id().
 - `main.py`: The main entry point of the FastAPI application.
+- `redis_client.py`: Returns a redis instance when asked for.
 - `routes.py`: Defines the API routes using FastAPI, including the `/collect_api`, `/start_delivery`, and `/stop_delivery` endpoints.
-- `delivery_thread.py`: Contains the `DeliveryThread` class responsible for delivering payloads to specified ports using threads.
-- `logger.py`: Provides logging utilities for the application.
+- `simulate_service`: Should be considered as if it is some external destination.
+It randomly responds to our requests (Delays, accepts, rejects).

 ## Some interesting concepts/articles on the development way